chris-code/cudaHough/README.md

 ------------------------
 Images on the GPU are represented as flat (1D) arrays in **column-major format**.

+Throughout the parallel version, templates are used.
+This can get quite messy in C++, so here are our naming conventions for template type names:
+- paramT - Type for hough transform parameters.
+Usually floats of varying precision
+- accuT - The type of the accumulator array.
+Usually an integer.
+- imgT - Type parameter for the image (usually a CImg object)
+- T - Any other case (where there is only one variable type)

 The width and height of the accumulator array represent the Theta-dimension, and R-dimension, respectively (Where theta is the angle of the perpendicular through the origin and R is the distance to the origin)